raspofabs/spicy/tests/test_data/use_cases/03_other_valid.md

 - **Usage procedure:**
     Put uncooked cookies in oven.
     Wait.
-    Take out the cooked cookies and shove them into the fully qualified **CDU** cookie dumpster.
+    Take out the cooked cookies and shove them into the fully qualified **TD** cookie dumpster.
 - **Environmental constraints:**
     The **Operator** must be tall enough to open the oven door.